Tipser/slate/source/includes/_tipser-react-elements.md

 ```

 The state should be transferred to the frontend app.
 You can use the pattern that is known from Redux based apps.
-Everything what you need is to add following script to your html response:
+All you need to do is including the following line in your html response:

 ```html
 <script>window.TIPSER_STATE = ${JSON.stringify(initialState)}</script>